unicode-org/cldr/docs/ldml/tr35-keyboards.md

 1. Display names or symbols for keycaps (eg, the German name for "Return").
 If that were added to LDML, it would be in a different structure, outside the scope of this section.
 2. Advanced IME features, handwriting recognition, etc.
 3. Roundtrip mappings—the ability to recover precisely the same format as an original platform's representation.
 In particular, the internal structure may have no relation to the internal structure of external keyboard source data, the only goal is functional equivalence.
-4. More sophisticated transforms, such as for Indic character rearrangement.
-It is anticipated that these would be added to a future version, after working out a reasonable representation.

 Note: During development of this section, it was considered whether the modifier RAlt (=AltGr) should be merged with Option.
 In the end, they were kept separate, but for comparison across platforms implementers may choose to unify them.